MattLiangYH/segfault-heartfault_SCDFXIBM/README.md

 7. Repeat the steps above if you want to use two chatbots, except now replace the bot_token1 and bot_chatID1 fields respectively.
 8. Run the attached python code.
-9. When program prompts for input, supply it with a dataset provided below.
-Here, Y means it is a normal ECG, and N means it is an ECG with Atrial Fibrillation.
+9. When program prompts for input, copy and paste data found in the "Sample Input Data" folder into the interface.
 10. If a dataset with atrial fibrillation is used, a text message should be sent to the Bot.

 # 8. Videos